 - 2.1 The Council produced its first LDS in 2005, followed by subsequent revisions in 2008, 2010, 2015, and 2016.
 These related to the former Local Plan (Adopted Feb 2008); and the current adopted Local Plan 'Bearing Fruits' (Adopted July 2017). - 2.2 Work on the Local Plan Review (LPR) began once Bearing Fruits was adopted and the first LDS was published in 2018.
-A revised LDS was published in March 2020, then in October 2021 and again in July 2022 to reflect changes in approach that the Council deemed appropriate at that time.
-This latest version has been produced as a result of much awaited changes to the National Planning Policy Framework (NPPF December 2023) that included inter alia a change in housing targets from mandatory to advisory, a 4 year housing land supply requirement for Local Authorities with a draft Plan Regulation 18, 19 or submission document and the removal of a 5 year housing land supply requirement for authorities with up to date Local Plans.
-Now that the changes in requirements on Plan making have been made clear the Council is able to update the LDS accordingly.

-2.3 The Council remains committed to having an up-to-date local plan and recognises the need to progress with the LPR and to have a robust and proportionate evidence base.
-This new LDS (April 2024) reflects the statutory stages of the plan process and the Statutory Regulations and will supersede the LDS (July 2022) programme for Local Plan Review.
+Revised LDSs was published in March 2020, October 2021, July 2022 and July 2024 to reflect changes in approach that the Council deemed appropriate at that time.
+This latest version has been produced as a result of changes to the timetable for Regulation 18 and 19 consultation to allow time for officers to identify additional suitable sites for consideration in Plan drafting for Sittingbourne and for rural/older persons housing. - 2.3 The Council remains committed to having an up-to-date local plan and recognises the need to progress with the LPR and to have a robust and proportionate evidence base.
+This new LDS (tbc 2024) reflects the statutory stages of the plan process and the Statutory Regulations and will supersede the LDS (July 2024) programme for Local Plan Review.